gvwilson/sensibleadventures/bookster/bookster.md

 ruffling the good lady's feathers."

-Before Erileine could answer, a soldier called, "*Yevve!*" from the terrace above them---time's up.
-She stood up, brushing the dirt from her hands---
+Before Erileine could answer, a soldier called, "*Yevve!*" from the terrace above them---it's time.
+She stood up, brushing the dirt from her hands.
+Why were they stopping?
+There was still at least an hour of daylight left.

+"*Yevve!
+Yevve!*"  She looked around as other Hett soldiers took up the cry.
+Some thumped the butts of their spears on the ground.
+Others clapped in time, exultant smiles on their faces.  "*Yevve!*"

+"What are they doing?" her father asked.

+"I don't know," she said.
+"I think---"

----and stumbled as the mountain lurched beneath her.
-Someone shrieked.
+She shrieked and stumbled as the mountain suddenly lurched beneath her.
 Birds exploded into the air from the trees fifty strides away, and a tray of clay winter planting pots toppled over with a crash.

 Laeuc grabbed his daughter's arm.
-"What the hells is happening?"
+"What the hells is happening *now*?"

 "We've taking off, obviously," Thomas snapped, surging to his feet.
 "How very inconvenient.
 Girl!
 Where's your master?"

-"The soldiers took him to Forecastle!"
+"They took him to Forecastle!"
 Erileine said.

 A nasty smile danced a brief jig across Thomas's lips.
 "Really?
 Did they put him in chains?
 Oh please, tell me they put him in chains."

-"No!"
-Above them, more soldiers were shouting *yevve, yevve!* as they walked in a broad line across the field shooing the Avauntois toward Slip Street.
+Around them, the Hett soldiers were clapping and cheering, hugging each other with tears streaming down their faces while a sergeant bawled at them to pick up their damn spears and get back to their posts.
+A slight breeze tugged at Erileine's hair.
+Three rows over, Matthieu started to cry.

 Thomas scowled.
 "Did he leave her portrait with you?"

 "What?"
+Erileine looked at him blankly, too overwhelmed to make sense of his question.

-"Did he leave his picture of Lady Kembe with you?" the magician repeated impatiently.
+"Did Razi leave his picture of Lady Kembe with you?" the magician repeated impatiently.
 "I need it to talk to her."

 "Why would *she* want to talk to *you*?"

 Thomas sighed.
 "Because I'm here and he isn't.
-We *are* all trying to save the world, you know."
+We're all trying to save the same world, you know."

 Erileine hesitated.
-"It's at Mamaere Mayeule's," she admitted, mentally adding, *But you're not getting his sword.* "I was going to use it tonight."
+"It's at Mamaere Mayeule's," she admitted, mentally adding, *But you're not getting his sword.* "I was going to try to use it tonight."

 Another shudder ran through the ground.
 A breeze had sprung up, not strong, but enough to put frightened looks on everyone's faces.
 They